Fall 2015 Enrollment

 Selected by the Carnegie Foundation for the Advancement of Teaching as one of the 240 U.S. colleges and universities to receive its 2015 Community Engagement Classification.

-- ENGAGE, the Georgia College Quality Enhancement Plan (QEP), guides community-based engaged learning (C-bEL) experiences that connect students with the liberal arts and the wider community.
+ENGAGE, the Georgia College Quality Enhancement Plan (QEP), guides community-based, engaged learning (C-bEL) experiences that connect students with the liberal arts and the wider community.
 Through this focus, Georgia College develops diverse collaborations between community and campus organizations by constructing experiences for students to synthesize knowledge, skills and dispositions in community settings.
-The university also weaves engaged learning into every aspect of the students’ experience and Georgia College is an authentic partner with the local and global community.
+The university also weaves engaged learning into every aspect of the students’ experience.
+Georgia College is an authentic partner with the local and global community.
 This allows students to have hands-on experience working with the community in various ways.

-- Studying abroad enables students to increase knowledge of a foreign language, provides the opportunity to gain insight into and appreciation for the cultures and institutions of other peoples, facilitates the development of relevant career skills and contributes to personal maturity, a sense of independence, self-knowledge and confidence.
+Studying abroad enables students to increase knowledge of a foreign language, provides the opportunity to gain insight into and appreciation for the cultures and institutions of other peoples, facilitates the development of relevant career skills, and contributes to personal maturity.
 Georgia College offers many study abroad programs throughout the year in which students travel together and are taught by USG faculty for three to five weeks.
 The programs combine classroom instruction with field trips and independent travel opportunities.
 During semester and academic-year, study programs abroad, Georgia College students exchange places with those at partner universities in Australia, England, Germany, etc. As a member of the International Student Exchange Program (ISEP), Georgia College provides similar exchange opportunities in more than 33 countries.
 The School for International Training (SIT) offers focused programs of study in 50 locations around the world.

 |International Student Organization||X|